bump-sh/docs/docs/help/custom-domains.md

 3. Enter your custom domain.
 4. Click **Update global settings**.

 That's it.
 SSL certificates are automatically issued.

 Note: DNS caches may take a moment to update.
+Outdated caches may lead to the fact that visitors will not be able to access your docs via your custom domain.
+Those caches are user-side, which means that 1. you can flush it on your local computer 2. people who never visited your doc will not face any issue.